gallettilance/magnificATS/INTRO/README.md

 ![](https://i.imgur.com/FoXXCC6.gif)

+Please read the following [implementation](http://ats-lang.github.io/DOCUMENT/INT2PROGINATS/HTML/INT2PROGINATS-BOOK-onechunk.html#specifying_with_precision) of the factorial function combining both dependent types and tail-recursion.

 ### Top Down Approach

 In general, especially when coding large projects, a top down approach is extremely productive in ATS.

 First, write the code for the function you need to implement.
 Do not disturb your workflow by implementing the helper functions on the fly.
-Once you have written your function and you are convinced the logic of your program is sound, simply declare the helper functions.
+Once you have finished writing your function and you are convinced the logic of your program is sound, simply declare the helper functions.
 At this point, typecheck your code, read the type errors closely, fix them, and typecheck again.
 Now that your code passes typechecking, use that same top down approach to tackle the helper functions that are declared but not implemented.

 The reason this method is effective is because a trip to the debugger, print statements in your code, unit tests, all require more time than simply typechecking.
 They all break your workflow and require you to have runnable code at every stage.
 This forces you to adopt a bottom up approach with no guarantees that the code you write will be needed later on.

+Once you have all the code written you can delay tests even further by refining the types and constructing proofs that help flush out potential bugs.

 #### Example using Combinators

 It is important to distinguish the imprecise from the flexible.
 In some languages, functions are overloaded until they become extremely imprecise - it becomes extremely difficult to predict what the output will be for a given input.
 Think about applying the length function in Python to a 2D array.
 You can guess that the function will return the number of rows if you store your matrix in row major.
 But what if now you have a 3D array or an ND array.
 You can easily see that one dimension will be returned, the question is which one?
 This is because the length function has become imprecise.

-But some languages require you to be so precise about types and functions, it seems impossible to write code that can be reused in a different context.
-What I mean here is could be creating a different length function for every different object you encounter.
+On the other hand, some languages require you to be so precise about types and functions that it seems impossible to write code that can be reused in a different context.
+Technically you could be required to create a different length function for every different object you encounter.
 Thus repeating a lot of code and being unproductive.
 So how can we consolidate precision and flexibility?

 The solution is [higher-order functions](http://ats-lang.github.io/DOCUMENT/INT2PROGINATS/HTML/INT2PROGINATS-BOOK-onechunk.html#higher-order-functions).
 They allow for great flexibility, and, with the use of templates, for great precision as well.
 They also provide a great foundation for mathematical/ formal reasoning about your program.